JasonSWFu/USE/index.md

 This is the demo page of our paper submitted to ICLR 2026.

-### 1. Examples of our speech enhancement model applied to speech from movies and YouTube:
+### Examples of our speech enhancement model applied to real-world noisy speech:

 **Example 1: [Jensen's speech](https://www.youtube.com/watch?v=zbzCiau3hWc&t=24s)**